speckcommerce/speck/README.md

 unsatisfied with the overall quality of the [existing](http://www.magentocommerce.com/) [open](http://www.oscommerce.com/) [source](http://www.zen-cart.com/) [e-commerce](http://www.ecartcommerce.com/)
 [platforms](http://www.opencart.com/) written in PHP.
-Legeraging our collective e-commerce knowledge and years of experience building and working with e-commerce platforms, we're building what we hope to be the fastest, most flexible, and well-built e-commerce platform built in PHP.
+Leveraging our collective e-commerce knowledge and years of experience building and working with e-commerce platforms, we're developing what we hope to be the fastest, most flexible, and well-built e-commerce platform built in PHP.

 A secondary goal of SpeckCommerce is to be an exemplary model of the powerful